 The Director of Business is the Chief Finance Officer.
-They are an employed member of the school.
+She is an employed member of the school.

-The staffing for 2019-2020 included the following roles:
+The staffing for 2020-2021 included the following roles:

-Operational Leadership Team: Headteacher and three Assistant Headteachers (one of whom is the SENDCo) and Senior Learning Coach Coordinator.
-All senior leaders were non-class based although had 50% teaching responsibilities.
-Operational Middle Leadership: Four leaders (all on upper payscale); Class teachers (12);

-Admin & Support roles Team: 1x full time School Office and Business Manager, a full-time receptionist, a full time Business Support Assistant and casual contract HR Assistant; 20 teaching assistants)
+- Operational Leadership Team: Executive Headteacher, One Associate Headteacher and two Assistant Headteachers (one of whom is the SENDCo), Director of Community and Inclusion and Director of Business.
+All senior leaders were non-class based although had 50% teaching responsibilities. - Designate Operational Phase Leadership: Four leaders (all on upper payscale from 1st Sept 2021) with induction during Summer 2021: - Class teachers (19); - Admin & Support roles Team, a full-time receptionist, a full time Business Support Assistant, a full time Admin Assistant and casual contract HR Assistant; 25 teaching assistants)